-I love hard boiled eggs.
+I love hard-boiled eggs.
 I love them plain, with just a sprinkle of salt and pepper.
 And I love them topped with a variety of toppings – mayonnaise, mustard, sour cream, salsa, or hot sauce.
 Obviously, I love them deviled (who doesn’t?).

 I make a dozen hard boiled eggs twice a week for my family of four, so we can always have one or two if we’re hungry between meals.

-How to make fried hard boiled eggs
+How to make fried hard-boiled eggs

-How to serve fried hard boiled eggs?
+How to serve fried hard-boiled eggs?

-Fried hard boiled eggs make a perfect snack or a great breakfast.
+They make a perfect snack or a great breakfast.
 And they are also very good for lunch or dinner, as a salad topping.
 Sometimes I make warm arugula salad and top it with fried hard boiled eggs instead of poached eggs.